 Supply chain & labor practices:

-Uncomfortable and ill-fitting clothing has nothing on Greenwashing.
+Uncomfortable and ill-fitting clothing has nothing on greenwashing.

 Third-party certifications provide extra assurance.